Violin and quartet

 2016 SOLD for $ 1.5M by Tarisio

 Guadagnini is listening the desires of the performers and changes from that early time the shape in a quest to improve the sound.
-Beyond the reform of the cello conceived by Stradivari, he creates shorter and broader instruments that appeal the virtuosos by their easiness of use and their tone.
-Slight changes in shape bring an intense sound that pleases music lovers of his time and today.
+Beyond the reform of the cello conceived by Stradivari, he creates shorter and broader instruments that delight the virtuosos by their easiness of use and their intense tone.
 His varnish is one of the very best of all time.

 Piacenza has a significant musical culture.
 The Ferrari brothers were born here.
 Domenico Ferrari, violinist, had left for Cremona but his elder brother Carlo, cellist, lives in Piacenza.
 There is no documented evidence that Carlo Ferrari ever played an instrument made by Guadagnini but his influence is certain.
 When Ferrari moves to Milan in 1745, Guadagnini seems to become temporarily less interested in cellos.
 In 1749 he moves to Milan in his turn.